Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 # Logistics

-This is an *OPTIONAL* extra credit assignment.
+__This is an *OPTIONAL* extra credit assignment.
 The points you earn will be added to your lowest assignment grade.
 You can NOT go over 100% on any assignment.
 Any points left over after raising your lowest grade to 100% will be discarded.
+Task 1 is manditory if you do the assignment.
+You choose how much you want to do and turn in.__

 For this assignment, you can use either your Linux VM or the CCS machines.
 You will likely have much better performance on the CCS machines.